moiri/lol_team/README.md

 trouble of collecting the data.
 I used the scripts provided here to do so.

 Warning: The scripts are not fault tolerant and no exception handling is used.
-I plan to add this eventually but at the moment its just a brite force thing.
+I plan to add this eventually but at the moment its just a brute force thing.

 # Collect Team Match History
 The python script **setup** collects the team data of *myTeam*, the summoner